-When I was trying to decide where to spend two weeks studying Italian, I narrowed it down to either Lucca or Bologna.
+When I was trying to decide where to spend two weeks studying Italian, I narrowed it down to Lucca or Bologna.
 While I eventually decided on spending two weeks studying in Lucca, a few hours in Bologna the previous year had left me intrigued.
-All those archways, so much red, so many students everywhere, a ginormous piazza with a half finished cathedral …
+All those archways, so much red, so many students, a ginormous piazza with a half finished cathedral …

 The Fat One (one of Bologna’s nicknames along with the Red and the Learned) is strategically placed in the middle of Northern Italy.
 It’s easily reached by taking a 35 minute fast train from Florence or an hour long fast train from Milan.
-Sitting on the Milan to Naples train line makes it a transport hub and a great base for exploring the Emilia-Romanga region.
+It’s no wonder it makes for an ideal base for exploring the Emilia-Romanga region.

-While Bologna may not be on the typical three city tour de Italy (i.e. Rome – Florence – Venice), for a more Italian experience (where you’ll hear people speaking Italian), Bologna is worth at least a couple days.
+While Bologna may not be on the typical three city tour de Italy (i.e. Rome – Florence – Venice), it deserves a stop in your Italian holiday.
+This is a city where you’ll actually hear people speaking Italian, and did I mention it’s the food capital of Italy?
+Bologna is worth at least a couple days.

 What can you see and do in Bologna in a weekend?

-While it’s tough to ‘do’ a city as big as Bologna in two days, I planned my time between eating, walking off the food I’d eaten, with some leftover time to take in some history.
-Fortunately with plenty of food options, a 5km trek to visit a church on the top of a fairly large hill and the oldest university in the Western World, it was going to be easy to tick all the boxes.
+It’s tough to ‘do’ a city as big as Bologna in two days but that wasn’t going to stop me.
+I planned my time between eating, walking off the food I’d eaten, and with any leftover time, take in some history.
+Fortunately with plenty of food options, a 5km trek to visit a church on the top of a huge hill and the oldest university in the Western World, it was going to be easy to tick all the boxes.

-While I tend to be a bit go go go while I’m sightseeing, I spent the weekend fairly relaxed.
-So this is what I took in at my version of a medium pace:
+I tend to be a bit go go go while I’m sightseeing, but this weekend I spent fairly relaxed.
+Well relaxed for me.
+Maybe let’s call this a medium pace:

 - Soaked up some sun and people watched in the massive, L-shaped Piazza Maggiore, flanked by the half-finished Basilica di San Petronio and the huge Fountain of Neptune.